sumurthy/excelapis/docs/data-validation/data-validation-exercise.md

 # Exercise

-Using Script Lab, create a script that will only allow text that starts with  "SSN" in a cell.
+Using Script Lab, create a script that will only allow text that starts with  "SSN" in a range A1:A28.